Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Most applicants prepared for the interview by reviewing their application materials, seeking advice from online forums like SDN, practicing with friends or mentors, and reflecting on their personal statements and values.
-Many also researched the school's website and program of study to be well-informed and ready for current events related to the pharmacy profession.
+Most applicants prepared for the interview by reviewing their application materials, seeking advice from online forums like SDN, practicing with pharmacists, friends, and family, and reflecting on their personal values and experiences.
+They also researched the school's website, read trade publications, and discussed with current students to stay informed about the pharmacy profession and the specific program they were applying to.

 Going over the questions in the Interview Feedback on SDN, as well as asking for advice in the pre-pharmacy forum.
 I asked and people who went through the interview process answered!
 This is a great, useful, informative website!